chingu-voyages/v17-toucans-team-01/README.md

 ## Team Agreements

-- A Weekly Sprint Planning Meeting is held every Sunday at 10AM EST / 1PM PST.
+- A Weekly Sprint Planning Meeting is held on Google Hangouts every Sunday at 10AM EST / 1PM PST.
 This meeting is time boxed to one hour.

 - A meeting agenda will be created on a rotating basis for each sprint planning meeting.
 The meeting agenda is to be sent via ??? to teammates by ??? each Friday before the Sunday Meeting.